North American International Exhibition

 An Entry consists of up to and including four (4) images per Section entered by a single Entrant into the same Section.
 The four or fewer digital images in a Section will be distributed throughout four rounds of judging for that Section.
 An image can only be entered once in the same North American International Exhibition.

 Digital images must be in JPEG format and no larger than 3MB/3000KB.
-Image width must not exceed 1920 pixels and height must not exceed 1200 x 100 dpi.
+Image width must not exceed 1920 pixels and height must not exceed 1200 pixels.
 Images larger than the permitted size will be rejected along with a request to resubmit a correctly sized image.

 Digital entries must be entered online using the online entry process.
 CD’s and email attachments are NOT permitted.